TurkeyOfficial Name: Republic of Turkey

 - Follow precautionary measures as you would in the United States for car trouble: pull to the side of the road, turn on hazard lights, and use reflector triangles.

-- For accidents with only vehicular damage, drivers may exchange insurance information, take photos of the accident before moving the vehicles, and depart if both sides agree.
-Turkish traffic law requires drivers to fill out a Turkish-only form and provide pictures of the damage.
-It is best for non-Turkish speakers to call and wait for the police.
+- For accidents with only vehicular damage, exchange insurance information, take photos of the accident before moving the vehicles, and depart if both sides agree.
+Turkish law requires drivers to fill out a Turkish-only form and provide pictures of the damage.
+Non-Turkish speakers should call and wait for the police.

 - For accidents with injury or a disagreement, remain at the site of the accident.
 Do not move the vehicle - even out of the way - until the Traffic Police arrive.
-The accident should be reported to the Traffic Police (dial 155) or Jandarma (dial 156).
+Reported the accident to the Traffic Police (dial 155) or Jandarma (dial 156).
 Get a certified copy of the official report from the Traffic Police office (this can take several days).

 Traffic Laws: Drive defensively at all times.
 Drivers routinely ignore traffic regulations, including driving through red lights and stop signs, and turning left from the far right lane.
 These and other similar driving practices cause frequent traffic accidents.